Rules and Regulations: Hockey (Open)

 HOC 8 Medals & Trophies Medals and trophies will be awarded as follows;

-HOC 8.1 Overall Borough medals will be awarded to 1st, 2nd and 3rd placed teams per gender in the finals ONLY.
+HOC 8.1 Overall Borough medals will be awarded to 1st, 2nd and 3rd placed teams per gender.

-HOC 8.2 Trophy awarded to the winners of the competition for each gender and finals ONLY.
+HOC 8.2 Trophy awarded to the winners of the trophy finals for each gender.

 HOC 8.3 The winner of the plate knockout finals will be awarded a salver.